gostnort/FlightCheckPy/resources/requirement_details.md

 - Focus on processing efficiency
 - Minimal redundant data storage
 - **NEW**: Efficient batch processing for multiple record creation
+- **File Cleanup**: Automatic removal of temporary uploaded files to prevent disk space accumulation
+- **Session State Optimization**: Efficient tracking of file paths without storing file contents in memory

+### File Management Best Practices
+- **Immediate Cleanup**: Files are deleted as soon as users navigate away from upload functionality
+- **Error Handling**: All file operations are wrapped in try-catch blocks to prevent application crashes
+- **Session Tracking**: File paths are tracked in session state for proper lifecycle management
+- **Logout Cleanup**: Complete cleanup of all temporary files when users log out
+- **Path Validation**: File existence is verified before deletion attempts

 ## API and Integration Points